Table of Contents

 This is massage therapists’ go-to when they are working with clients on active, therapist-led exercises.
 That includes stretching routines, resistance work, or exercises to restore range of motion.

-For example, a client is rehabbing from shoulder surgery and you guide them through resisted external rotations, band pulls, and mobility drills for scapular stability.
+For example, a client is rehabbing from shoulder surgery, and you guide them through resisted external rotations, band pulls, and mobility drills to improve scapular stability.
 Again, this is a 15-minute timed code.
 Your notes should detail what exercises you did, how they were performed, and what specific outcome you were aiming for.

 Let’s talk about timing.
 Most CPT Codes for Insurance Billing follow the 8-minute rule.
 That means you need to provide at least 8 minutes of service to bill 1 unit.